 |

-with scientists and pest managers from a broad range of agencies and
+links with scientists and pest managers from a broad range of agencies

 Center for Agricultural Research in the Dry Areas (Syria), Haifa University, International Center for Insect

-growers to ensure that the research will produce practical solutions to pest
+ensure our research will produce practical solutions to real world pest

 problems.